 Data extraction in 15 minutes: Step by step guide

-Rossum’s cognitive platform is able to capture invoice information without any template setup, and UiPath robots bring the ease of integration to the extreme.
+Rossum’s cognitive platform is able to capture invoice information without any template setup, such as invoice table OCR, and UiPath robots bring the ease of integration to the extreme.
 In this step-by-step guide, we provide the source code that you will need to automate invoice processing in 15 minutes.

 How table OCR works